Flying Cars Are Here. But Are We Ready For Them?

 All these developments illustrate the massive strides that have been made in “eVTOL” (electric vertical take-off and landing) technology.

-eVTOL aircraft are quiet, small and can land or take off in very small spaces – like a carpark, or even a garden.
-Unlike a conventional aircraft, these vehicles are also small enough to drive on the roads (in theory).
+eVTOL aircraft is quiet, small and can land or take off in very small spaces – like a car park, or even a garden.
+Unlike conventional aircraft, these vehicles are also small enough to drive on the roads (in theory).

 Flying cars have long been a Sci-Fi staple; from Back to the Future II to The Fifth Element.
 But now they look set for the personal transport market and their manufacturers are going to have to justify the price tag.